Tax Center Disclaimer

 8. Contact

-Tax Questions (General): [SUPPORT EMAIL] Privacy Inquiries: [PRIVACY EMAIL]
+Tax Questions (General): support@kidstarter.online Privacy Inquiries: privacy@kidstarter.online

 For professional tax advice, please consult a qualified tax advisor in your jurisdiction.